STATWORX/blog/dynamic-shinyUI-pt1/shiny_dynamic_ui.md

 shinyApp(ui = ui, server = server)
 ```

 The UI now dynamically responds to our inputs in the `selectizeInput`.
 This means that users can still show all KPI boxes if needed - but they won't have to.
 In my opinion this flexibility is what shiny was designed for - letting users interact with R-code dynamically.
 We have also effectively cut down on copy-pasted code by 66% already!
-There is still some repetition in the multiple `renderUI` function calls, but the server side of our app is already much more pleasing to read and make sense of that in the static example of our app.
+There is still some repetition in the multiple `renderUI` function calls, but the server side of our app is already much more pleasing to read and make sense of than the static example of our previous app.

 ### An Advanced Example